 Prior to water collection, field personnel will flush the system for a minimum of five minutes with a fully opened faucet or valve to allow the water lines to flush and the system water pump to engage.
 Water from each water sampling location (including both influent and effluent sources, as applicable; see Section 4.3) will then be collected, immediately placed into a clean 100-mL glass vial, and sealed with approximately 50% headspace remaining in the vial.
-After fifteen minutes, the vial will be slowly opened (minimizing the release of headspace volume), the inlet of the PID will be placed into the headspace of the vial, and the peak air monitoring reading for VOCs will be collected and recorded.
+After fifteen minutes, the vial will be slowly opened (minimizing the release of headspace volume), the inlet of the PID will be placed into the headspace of the vial, and the peak air monitoring reading for VOCs will be recorded.

-4.2.2 External Wellhead
+4.2.2 Well Column

-If accessible, the headspace of the external wellhead will also be screened by removing the well cap, placing the inlet of the PID into the well headspace, and collecting and recording the peak air monitoring reading for VOCs.
-Regardless of whether VOCs are detected in the headspace of the external wellhead, an aliquot of water will be drawn from the well for observation (as accessible) using approved materials (i.e., single-use bailer and/or peristaltic pump with single-use tubing).
+If accessible, the headspace of the well column will also be screened by removing the well cover, placing the inlet of the PID into the well headspace, and recording the peak air monitoring reading for VOCs.
+If VOCs are detected in the well headspace at a concentration greater than 1.0 ppm, an aliquot of water will be drawn from the well for observation (as accessible) using approved materials (i.e., single-use bailer).
 Observations of product and/or odor, or lack thereof, will be made (e.g., visual observation of separate phase liquids, color, and clarity; character and strength of odor).